wildwinter/dink/README.md

 Use the file `main.ink` (and any included ink files) as the source, and output the resulting files in the `somewhere` folder:

 `./DinkCompiler --source ../../tests/test1/main.ink --destFolder ../somewhere`

+Or instead, grab all the settings from a project file:
+`./DinkCompiler --project dinkproject.jsonc`

 ### Arguments
 * `--source <sourceInkFile>` (REQUIRED)